eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

     renderer: openSpacesRenderer
   });
 ```
+In this step, we created a reference to the polygon layer (parks and open spaces) and created a renderer for the same.

 **Step 10.
 Add the following single line of code immediately after the 2 lines of code (lines 132-133, more or less) shown below.**